romcal/romcal/README.md

 This node module is inspired by the C program [romcal](http://www.romcal.net/) written by Kenneth G. Bath.
 This module, while exhibiting similar output, is written ground up using different tools and technologies and exposes many new functionalities.

-Additional credits for bug fixes, localizations and suggestionsc can be seen at [here](./AUTHORS.md)
+Additional credits for bug fixes, localizations and suggestions can be seen at [here](./AUTHORS.md).

 ## Features <a name="features"></a>